 2. Performing Eye Tests and Procedures

-- The ophthalmologist attending to you at InSight Vision Center will assess your internal eye health that includes optic disc, retina, and blood vessels.
+- The eye doctor attending you at InSight Vision Center will assess your internal eye health that includes optic disc, retina, and blood vessels.
 If you use glasses, the eye doctor will measure your glasses to verify the prescription of the lenses with the help of a Lensometer.

 - Using the slit-lamp method, the doctor will evaluate your external eye that includes lids and lashes.